All Issue Trackers

 Alabama

-Adopted on April 26, 2002, the Farm Animal, Crop, and Research Facilities Protection Act (SB 271) makes it unlawful for anyone to enter an animal facility under false pretense for the purpose of obtaining records or data by theft or deception or releasing animals without the consent of the owner.
+Adopted on April 26, 2002, the Farm Animal, Crop, and Research Facilities Protection Act (SB 271), codified at Ala.
+Code § 13A-11-150 et seq., prohibits entering an animal facility under false pretenses to obtain records or data through theft or deception or to release animals without the owner’s consent.

 Arkansas

-Adopted on March 23, 2017, Act 606, An Act to create a cause of action for unauthorized access to another person’s property (HB 1665) prohibits anyone from unlawfully entering a commercial property, including agricultural production operations, with the intent to access records, data, or record activities on the premises.
+Adopted on March 23, 2017, Act 606, An Act to create a cause of action for unauthorized access to another person’s property (HB 1665), codified at Ark.
+Code § 16-118-113, prohibits individuals from unlawfully entering commercial properties, including agricultural production operations, with the intent to access records, obtain data, or record activities on the premises.

 Idaho

-The U.S. District Court for the District of Idaho declared Idaho Code § 18-7042 unconstitutional in Nov.
-2015.
-The Ninth Circuit Court of Appeals affirmed the district court’s ruling in January 2018; Animal Legal Defense Fund, et al. v.
-Wasden, No. 15-35960.
+The U.S. District Court for the District of Idaho declared Idaho Code § 18-7042 unconstitutional in November 2015.
+The Ninth Circuit Court of Appeals affirmed the district court’s ruling in January 2018 (Animal Legal Defense Fund, et al. v.
+Wasden, No. 15-35960).

 Iowa

-The U.S. District Court for the Southern District of Iowa ruled Idaho Code § 717A.3A unconstitutional in Feb.
-2019.
-The Eighth Circuit Court of Appeals affirmed the district court’s judgment in August 2021; Animal Legal Defense Fund, et al. v.
-Reynolds, et al., No. 19-1364.
+The U.S. District Court for the Southern District of Iowa ruled Idaho Code § 717A.3A unconstitutional in February 2019.
+The Eighth Circuit Court of Appeals affirmed the district court’s judgment in August 2021 (Animal Legal Defense Fund, et al. v.
+Reynolds, et al., No. 19-1364).

-Adopted on March 14, 2019, Section 717A.3B (SF 519) criminalizes trespassing on agricultural production facilities.
-This law establishes a misdemeanor offense for agricultural production facility trespass, including undercover investigations.
+Adopted on March 14, 2019, SF 519, codified at Iowa Code § 717A.3B, criminalizes trespassing on agricultural production facilities.
+It establishes a misdemeanor offense for agricultural production facility trespass, including undercover investigations.

 The U.S. District Court for the Southern District of Iowa declared Iowa Code § 717A.3B unconstitutional in March 2022.
-The Eighth Circuit reversed the district court’s ruling and vacated the injunction against Iowa Code § 717A.3B; Animal Legal Defense Fund, et al. v.
-Reynolds, et al., No. 22-1830.
+The Eighth Circuit Court of Appeals reversed the district court’s ruling and vacated the injunction against Iowa Code § 717A.3B (Animal Legal Defense Fund, et al. v.
+Reynolds, et al., No. 22-1830).

-Adopted on June 10, 2020, Section 716.7A (SF 2413) criminalizes food operation trespass.
+Adopted on June 10, 2020, SF 2413, codified at Iowa Code § 716.7A criminalizes food operation trespass.
 Anyone found guilty of committing food operation trespass will face an aggravated misdemeanor charge.

-Adopted on April 30, 2021, Section 727.8A (HF 775) prohibits trespassing for the purpose of placing or using a camera or any other electronic surveillance device to capture images or data of activities at agricultural production facilities.
+Adopted on April 30, 2021, HF 775, codified at Iowa Code § 727.8A, prohibits trespassing for the purpose of placing or using a camera or any other electronic surveillance device to capture images or data of activities at agricultural production facilities.

 Kansas

 The U.S. District Court for the District of Kansas ruled the Kansas ag-gag law unconstitutional in January 2020.
-The Tenth Circuit Court affirmed the district court’s judgment in August 2021; Animal Legal Defense Fund, et al. v.
-Kelly, et al., No. 20-3082.
+The Tenth Circuit Court of Appeals affirmed the district court’s judgment in August 2021 (Animal Legal Defense Fund, et al. v.
+Kelly, et al., No. 20-3082).

 Kentucky

-Passed on April 12, 2024, Section 511.100 (SB 16) expands the definition of critical infrastructure in the state, including facilities involved in commercial food production and animal feeding operations.
-Any unauthorized monitoring of these facilities, via drone or other means, would be classified as a criminal misdemeanor.
+Passed on April 12, 2024, Kentucky (SB 16), codified at KRS 511.100, expanded the definition of critical infrastructure in the state, including facilities involved in commercial food production and animal feeding operations.
+Unauthorized monitoring of these facilities, whether by drone or other means, is classified as a criminal misdemeanor.

 On April 9, 2024, the Governor vetoed SB 16; however, on April 12, 2024, the Kentucky legislature overrode the veto.